 Try using less CSS

-Like we said, using fewer CSS elements will lead to faster website loading, but how to reduce the amount of unnecessary CSS code on your website, without affecting it.
+Like we said, using fewer elements of this type, will lead to faster loading, but how to reduce the amount of unnecessary code, without affecting it.

 Avoid too many plugins for the health of your website

-Another thing that fills your website with unnecessary CSS code is the multi-purpose themes.
-They are created to make quick design changes, which requires CSS
+Another thing that fills your pages with unnecessary code is the multi-purpose themes.
+They are created to make quick design changes, which requires loading.

 Defer the Unused CSS

-Use the defer method for CSS.
+Use the defer method.
 This will optimize the rendering and there will be no pauses while the browser loads your website.

 Optimize Your Images